Essenceia/Matrix_CAM_DFT/README.md

 For quickly getting started, use the utilities provided in `jtag/openocd.cfg`.

-Given this default config assumes you are using a `jlink`, and this might not be the adapter you are using, you may need to update the adapter sourcing your current probe:
+Given this default config assumes you are using a `jlink`, and this might not be the adapter you are using, you may need to update the adapter by including your probe's config file:
 ```
 source [find interface/jlink.cfg]
 ```